embeddedkafka/embedded-kafka/README.md

         def consumeFirstMessageFrom(topic: String): String

+## Custom producers

+It is possible to create producers for custom types in two ways:

+* Using the syntax `aKafkaProducer thatSerializesValuesWith classOf[Serializer[V]]`.
+This will return a `KafkaProducer[String, V]`
+* Using the syntax `aKafkaProducer[V]`.
+This will return a `KafkaProducer[String, V]`, using an implicit `Serializer[V]`.

-For more information about how to use those method, you can either look at the Scaladocs or at the tests of this project.
+For more information about how to use the utility methods, you can either look at the Scaladocs or at the tests of this project.

 ## Badges